Image

 3. Inclusivity

-To improve the Inclusivity of your product, you can refer to the Inclusive Language Standards developed by the Atlassian Design System.
-These guidelines cover:
+Finally, to enhance your product’s inclusivity, you can refer to the Inclusive Language Standards created by the Atlassian Design System.

 Talking about language, you may not want to miss: How we localize UX content in Asia Pacific Region